Eating better: Six steps down the carb mountain

 Did you complete all six steps?
 Congratulations!
 You’ve made amazing headway on your journey away from sugar and refined starch and back to whole foods!
 We hope you feel better and notice that you are more satisfied by your meals.

-If you think you might do even better by removing more carbs from your diet, consider our beginners guides to a low-carb or ketogenic (ultra-low-carb) diet.
+If you think you might do even better by removing more carbs from your diet, consider our beginners guides to a low-carb or ketogenic (very low-carb) diet.
 By completing these six steps, you have set yourself up for an easier transition into full-fledged low-carb eating.
 Our numerous guides (for things like dining out, traveling, or eating on a budget) can reveal the remaining path to a truly low-carb lifestyle.
 And our extensive collection of tasty recipes will illuminate your way and help you to your destination!

 Why not begin your journey today?!